 PER CURIAM.

-Thomas James Moore, an inmate under sentence of death, appeals an order of the circuit court denying a motion for postconviction relief filed pursuant to Florida Rule of Criminal Procedure 3.850 and petitions this Court for a writ of habeas corpus.
-We have jurisdiction.
-See art.
-V, § 3(b)(1), (9), Fla.
-Const.
-For the reasons that follow we affirm the denial of Moore's postconviction motion and deny the petition for habeas corpus.
+Thomas James Moore, an inmate under sentence of death, appeals an order of the circuit court denying a motion for postconviction relief filed pursuant to

 PROCEDURAL HISTORY

 In 1993, Thomas James Moore was convicted of first-degree murder, attempted armed robbery, conspiracy to commit armed robbery, armed burglary, and arson in the robbing and killing of John Edward Parrish.
 The facts surrounding these crimes are discussed in Moore v.
-State,
+State, 701 So.
+2d 545, 547 (Fla.
+1997).1 This Court affirmed Moore‘s convictions and sentence.
+See id. at 552.
+The U.S. Supreme Court denied Moore‘s petition for certiorari on April 20, 1998.
+See Moore v.
+Florida, 523 U.S. 1083, 118 S. Ct.
+1536, 140 L. Ed.
+2d 685 (1998).

 Postconviction counsel was designated for Moore on July 22, 1998.
 After receiving a series of extensions to file his 3.850 motion, Moore filed his second amended 3.850 motion on September 20, 1999.
-The lower court conducted a Huff[2] hearing on April 20, 2000, and denied all claims without an evidentiary hearing.
-Moore's motion for rehearing was denied on September 8, 2000.
-Moore now appeals that denial of his postconviction motion, raising eleven claims.[3]
+The lower court conducted a Huff2 hearing on April 20, 2000, and denied all claims without an evidentiary hearing.
+Moore‘s motion for rehearing was denied on September 8, 2000.
+Moore now appeals that denial of his postconviction motion, raising eleven claims.3

-*203 3.850 Appeal
+3.850 Appeal

-At the outset, we dispose of the following postconviction claims because they are either procedurally barred, facially or legally insufficient, clearly without merit as a matter of law, or moot.[4]
-We now turn to address the remainder of Moore's claims.
+At the outset, we dispose of the following postconviction claims because they are either procedurally barred, facially or legally insufficient, clearly without merit as a matter of law, or moot.4 We now turn to address the remainder of Moore‘s claims.

-Moore first claims that the lower court erred in failing to hold a hearing on Moore's motions to compel, as well as the other pending public records requests and, thus, violated Moore's due process rights.
+Moore first claims that the lower court erred in failing to hold a hearing on Moore‘s motions to compel, as well as the other pending public records requests and, thus, violated Moore‘s due process rights.
 When a capital defendant claims that a state agency is withholding pertinent public records, the trial court should hold a hearing regarding such claims.
 See Reed v.
-State,
+State, 640 So.
+2d 1094, 1098 (Fla.
+1994).
+In this case, however, the trial court held no fewer than three hearings pertaining to Moore‘s public records requests on the following dates: April 29, 1999; March 8, 2000; and April 20, 2000.
+Objections to the production of the additional records were only sustained after lengthy arguments by the parties and consideration by the trial court at each of these public records hearings.

-Second, Moore argues that, despite his request, he was not provided the complete Jacksonville Sheriff's Office ("JSO") investigative file regarding Moore.
+Second, Moore argues that, despite his request, he was not provided the complete Jacksonville Sheriff‘s Office (“JSO“) investigative file regarding Moore.
 The trial court, however, specifically heard arguments regarding this matter during its March 8, 2000, hearing, and subsequently issued an order directing the JSO to provide any such investigative files to Moore no later than March 17, 2000.
 Such files were made available to Moore not later than March 25, 2000.
 More importantly, Moore has made no showing that there is any additional information that has not been disclosed.
-Also, the trial court delayed the scheduled Huff hearing so as to provide Moore with an additional 20 days (subsequent to receiving the records) to amend his 3.850 motionshould he find any new information in the files.
+Also, the trial court delayed the scheduled Huff hearing so as to provide Moore with an additional 20 days (subsequent to receiving the records) to amend his 3.850 motion—should he find any new information in the files.

-Third, Moore contends that the trial court abused its discretion by refusing to order the JSO and State Attorney's Office to comply with Moore's requests for additional public records.
-This Court applies an abuse of discretion standard when reviewing a trial court's determination that a defendant's right to public records was not denied.
+Third, Moore contends that the trial court abused its discretion by refusing to order the JSO and State Attorney‘s Office to comply with Moore‘s requests for additional public records.
+This Court applies an abuse of discretion standard when reviewing a trial court‘s determination that a defendant‘s right to public records was not denied.
 See Mills v.
-State,
+State, 786 So.
+2d 547, 552 (Fla.
+2001); Glock v.
+Moore, 776 So.
+2d 243, 254 (Fla.
+2001).

-In Mills, this Court held that the trial court did not abuse its discretion in denying a request for further production of public records where the record supports the trial court's finding that the demands are overly broad, of questionable relevance, and unlikely to lead to discoverable evidence.
-See Mills,
+In Mills, this Court held that the trial court did not abuse its discretion in denying a request for further production of public records where the record supports the trial court‘s finding that the demands are overly broad, of questionable relevance, and unlikely to lead to discoverable evidence.
+See Mills, 786 So.
+2d at 552.
+Moreover, this Court has stated,

 Moore next claims the lower court erred in refusing to consider Moore‘s third amended motion to vacate his judgment of conviction and sentence.
 We find, however, that the trial court did not abuse its discretion in striking Moore‘s third amended 3.850 motion.